Today's Articles

 Richard B.Nugent

-On this date, Richard Bruce Nugent was born in 1906.
+Richard Bruce Nugent was born on this date in 1906.
 He was a Black Gay and Bisexual writer.

 Shadows, Nugent’s first published poem, was rescued from the trash by Hughes and was eventually sent to Opportunity magazine, which was reprinted in Countee Cullen’s Caroling Dusk (1927).
 Alain Locke’s, The New Negro (1925) contained Nugent’s first published short story Sadhji.
 This story came about when Locke asked Nugent to write a brief explanation of his drawing of a young African woman.
 The narrative ended up being more useful than the graphic that Nugent had done.
 Locke continuously encouraged Nugent in his artistic endeavors; they knew each other through family connections.
 During the summer of 1926, Nugent was part of a group of Black artists who envisioned a literary periodical to break with the (then) Black literary establishment.

 This quarterly was known as Fire!!
 His creative involvement included two brush and ink drawings and a short story, Smoke, Lilies, and Jade.
 This short story was the first literary work on a purely homosexual theme published by a Black periodical.
 By today’s standards, Smoke, Lilies, and Jade's treatment of same-sex encounters is mild.
-To deliver his message in the short story, Nugent used elliptic's throughout the narrative.
+To deliver his message in the short story, Nugent uses elliptics throughout the narrative.
 In electing to use elliptic to emulate speech and thought processes, he aimed to estimate actual speech, giving short and long pauses to reflect a more natural speech pattern.
 Nugent was also involved with a second magazine undertaking.
 In 1928, he served as associated editor of Harlem: A Forum of Negro Life.
 The only issue of Harlem was published in November 1928.

 Nugent wrote the theater reviews; he did not follow the usual expectations and norms of a society that he felt created restrictive boundaries.
 In his own words, he stated that he was always called flamboyant.
 Despite his modest literary and artistic output and the equally small amount written about his life, Richard Bruce Nugent was a principal player in the New Negro movement.
 His unique and unconventional personal style and sexual conventions upset the established mores of the time.
 Nugent’s lifestyle was that of the ultimate bohemian.
 Because of the notoriety surrounding him and to avoid the disapproval of embarrassment to his family, he assumed the pseudonym of Richard Bruce.
 It is this alias that is often attached to his writings and drawings.
 He has been described as a “bizarre and eccentric vagabond poet” and “a nonconformist who refused to accept so-called middle-class standards.”